 Yes, zucchini is a low-carb vegetable /fruit option that's perfect for a keto diet.
 Zucchini is high in water and fiber.
 It also contains significant amounts of vitamins B6, riboflavin, folate, C, and K, and minerals, like potassium and manganese.

 Also, did you know that zucchinis are technically a fruit?
 When zucchinis develop they form from an overgrowth of the zucchini flower and are botanically classified as a berry.
 The zucchini is the swollen ovary of the zucchini flower.
 A vegetable, on the other hand, must be an edible plant part, such as the roots, stems, leaves or tubers of a plant.
 Based on these definitions, zucchinis are botanically considered fruits.

 Could you use different fillings or meat mixture?

-  You could use ground beef or ground turkey if you’d like!
-I just really love the shredded chicken in these for that classic jalapeño popper vibe.
+You could use ground beef or ground turkey if you'd like!
+We just really love the shredded chicken in these for that classic jalapeño popper vibe.

 You could also go a completely different direction and switch up the fillings entirely, here are a few off the cuff ideas: